torkelo/dieterblog/content/post/graphite-statsd-gotchas.md

 common) use case.
 Note that if you want to time an operation that happens at consistent intervals, you may just as well simply use a statsd gauge for it.
+> Torkel's comment
+> Great point, always used statsd timing for much more than performance measurement (usually when I wanted percentiles)

 11) the choice of metric keys you can use depends on how you deployed your statsd's